 What does it mean by God separating the darkness from the light?
 This can only mean that He put in place the aspect of periodicity, which means the element of time.
 Separating light from the darkness requires that one segment or period has light while another segment or period has darkness.
 This means to alternate light with darkness, in effect putting in place the effect of time and rotation.

 If we look around us, everything is rotating.
 We see spiraling galaxies, rotating solar systems and planets that revolve.
 We also find revolution among atoms and molecules, as electrons revolve around nuclei.
 These are all aspects of periodicity, and we measure time by these rotations.
 We also see that our very lives are modeled around periodicity and time.
 We have day and night, winter and summer, hot and cold and so on.
-The universe is in balance, based upon periodicity - and time.
+The universe is in balance, based on periodicity - and time.

 This periodicity is also expressed by the yin and yang of ancient Chinese thought.
 The concept is that the universe is completely balanced between the yin and the yang.
 This balance, of course, requires periodicity and the aspect of time.

 Because God emanates light, He could endow the physical universe with light.
 And because He is complete, He contains both the yin and the yang.
 This is because God is the Cause of existence.

 The laws of the physical universe indicate that everything has a cause and a source.
 As we investigate the universe we find that every event has a cause.
-This is the basis of science: To determine the cause for things.
+This is the basis of science: To determine the cause of things.
 And the only reason there are scientists is because the study of finding a cause for so many things has become worthwhile.